ta-data-bcn/lab-mysql-first-queries/README.md

 **11. Does people care about the price?** Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?

-Comparing the apps that cost $9.99 and the free apps, and grouping by average ratings, show us a similar pattern with most raitngs around 4 and 4.5. = ratings is the third, and co-third categories (in apps costing 0 and 9.9 respectively.)
+Comparing the apps that cost $9.99 and the free apps, and grouping by average ratings, shows us a similar pattern with most raitngs around 4 and 4.5.
+0-star rating is the third, and co-third categories (in apps costing 0 and 9.9 respectively.)
+The pattern does not seem to differ between $9.99 and $0 apps.
+There are more tests in the sql file.

 ## Deliverables